AGlover5/AGlover5.github.io/projects/water-channel.md

 The objective of this project was to experimentally validate these predicted trends and investigate the flow mechanisms responsible for performance differences in a controlled water channel environment.

 **Guiding Scientific Literature**
+The motivating insight from both Tang et al [1] and Deubel [2] was that the corugated patterns would crete lower pressure on the top surface of the airfoil, increasing lift.

   <div style="display:flex; align-items:center; gap:12px; flex-wrap:wrap;">

  <figure style="flex:1 1 260px; margin:0; text-align:center;">